stimulusreflex/cable_ready/IMPLEMENTATION.md

 CableReady started its life as a WebSocket library, but the neutral JSON format has potential far beyond just WebSocket usage.
 We now frequently return CableReady JSON payloads via Ajax as well.
 There's nothing stopping you from embedding payloads into a DOM element attribute, for example.

-We consider the minimum viable CableReady server library must be able to produce compatible JSON.
-There's no hard requirement that it interface with WebSockets (although we do find this to be a major sweet spot and will do our best to provide support).
+We believe that a minimally viable CableReady server library must be able to produce compatible JSON.
+There's no hard requirement that it interface with WebSockets, although we do find this to be a major sweet spot and will do our best to provide support.

 ### Custom operations